John Kumah: Politics

 In 2020, John Kumah contested and won the Parliamentary seat for the Ejisu constituency on the ticket of the NPP.
 In parliament, he was the Vice Chairperson of the Constitutional, Legal and Parliamentary Affairs Committee and also a member of the Appointments and Subsidiary Legislation committees.

 At the time of his death, he held the position of Deputy Finance Minister, an appointment he received in 2021.

 On May 17, 2023, he was part of the team that secured the IMF Executive Board's US$3 billion loan to cushion the economic woes the country was facing during that period.

 Honours and awards

-John Kumah was adjudged the most efficient, prominent appointee for 2018 and was also listed among President Akufo Addo's top 20 Most Humble and respectful Appointees In 2019.
+John Kumah was judged the most efficient, prominent appointee for 2018 and was also listed among President Akufo Addo's top 20 Most Humble and respectful Appointees In 2019.

 He was honoured for having the Most Outstanding Integrity as a CEO on 2 June 2020 by the Africa Centre for Integrity and Development (ACID), an Africa-based anti-corruption and Good Governance advocacy Civil Society Organization.

 Kumah on Friday, August 23, 2019 received yet another award as the most outstanding CEO and Influential Transformational Leader from GEHAB Events.

 The All African Student Union (AASU) honoured the former Chief Executive of National Entrepreneurship and Innovative Plan-NEIP at its 6th summit in Ghana for his extraordinary zeal of promoting students' activism and entrepreneurship.